Rose-Hulman Institute of Technology logo

 1875

-Cornerstone laid and name changed to Rose Polytechnic Institute.
+Name changed to Rose Polytechnic Institute

 1883

-First class of 48 students entered, primarily in mechanical engineering.
+First class of 48 students admitted

 1889

-Awarded what it considered the first chemical engineering degree in the country.
+Awarded what it considered the first chemical engineering degree in the country

 1897